-On October 1, 2021, a total of 1,214,500 of restricted stock units were granted to Mr. Galvin, Mr. Rogers, Mr. Armstrong, Mr. Sheeran, thirteen employees and three consultant of the Company, under the Company's stock-based compensation plan, at the fair value of \$3.38 per share, which represents the closing price of the Company's common stock on October 1, 2021.
-Restricted stock units granted to Mr. Galvin, Mr. Armstrong, Mr. Sheeran, and an aggregate of thirteen employees and two consultant of 350,000, 40,000, 100,000 and an aggregate of 475,000, respectively, vesting quarterly over two years from the anniversary of the grant date.
+On October 1, 2021, a total of 1,214,500 of restricted stock units were granted to Mr. Galvin, Mr. Rogers, Mr. Armstrong, Mr. Sheeran, thirteen employees and three consultants of the Company, under the Company's stock-based compensation plan, at the fair value of \$3.38 per share, which represents the closing price of the Company's common stock on October 1, 2021.
+Restricted stock units granted to Mr. Galvin, Mr. Armstrong, Mr. Sheeran, and an aggregate of thirteen employees and two consultants of 350,000, 40,000, 100,000 and an aggregate of 475,000, respectively, vesting quarterly over two years from the anniversary of the grant date.
 Restricted stock units granted to Mr. Rogers and one consultant of 37,500 and 12,000 vest upon issuance date.
 Restricted stock units granted to Mr. Rogers of 200,000 vest monthly over a two-year period.
 The fair value of these units upon issuance amounted to \$4,105,010.

-On October 1, 2021, a total of 59,170 of restricted stock units were granted to five of the Company's nonemployee directors, under the Company's stock-based compensation plan, at the fair value of \$3.38 per share, which represents the closing price of the Company's common stock on October 1, 2021.
-The restricted stock units granted October 1, 2021 vesting monthly over one year and, if earlier, in full on the date of the Company's 2022 Annual Meeting of Stockholders.
+On October 1, 2021, a total of 59,170 of restricted stock units were granted to five of the Company's non-employee directors, under the Company's stock-based compensation plan, at the fair value of \$3.38 per share, which represents the closing price of the Company's common stock on October 1, 2021.
+The restricted stock units granted October 1, 2021 vesting monthly over one year- and, if earlier, in full on the date of the Company's 2022 Annual Meeting of Stockholders.

-On December 7, 2021, a total of 62,500 of restricted stock units were granted to five of the Company's nonemployee advisory directors, under the Company's stock-based compensation plan, at the fair value of \$2.36 per share, which represents the closing price of the Company's common stock on December 7, 2021.
+On December 7, 2021, a total of 62,500 of restricted stock units were granted to five of the Company's non-employee advisory directors, under the Company's stock-based compensation plan, at the fair value of \$2.36 per share, which represents the closing price of the Company's common stock on December 7, 2021.
 The restricted stock units granted vest in equal monthly installments over one year period.

-For the three months ended March 31, 2022 and 2021, the Company recognized stock-based compensation of \$649,090 and \$283,520 related to restricted stock units.
+For the three months ended September 30, 2022 and 2021, the Company recognized stock-based compensation of \$594,694 and \$246,236 related to restricted stock units.
+For the nine months ended September 30, 2022 and 2021, the Company recognized stock-based compensation of \$1,874,857 and \$775,991 related to restricted stock units.
 This expense is included in the payroll and related expenses, general and administrative expenses, and marketing and business development expense in the accompanying condensed consolidated statement of operations.
+As of September 30, 2022, there was unrecognized compensation costs of \$750,430 related to non-vested restricted stock units.

-The following table summarized restricted stock unit activities during the three months ended March 31, 2022:
+The following table summarized restricted stock unit activities during the nine months ended September 30, 2022:

 Number of Shares

 Non-vested balance at January 1, 2022 1,274,137

 Granted

-Vested 212,999
+Vested (634,678)

-Forfeited/Expired 17,500
+Forfeited/Expired (90,689)

-Non-vested balance at March 31, 2022 1,043,638
+Non-vested balance at September 30, 2022 548,770